|The side of the Parish Church of St. Tudy. We walked on a narrow stone rain gully on the side of the church to reach the cemetery.

-St. Tudy is picturesque village and parish located close to the western edge of Bodmin Moor, five miles north-east of Wadebridge.
+St. Tudy is a picturesque village and parish located close to the western edge of Bodmin Moor, five miles northeast of Wadebridge.
 The village grew around an original Celtic graveyard still referred to as ‘God’s Acre.”

-Whenever Brits hear our American accents, they can’t help but share stories of wonderful experiences they had visiting the US, most often to New York, Las Vegas, and various parts of California.
+Whenever Brits hear our American accents, they can’t help but share stories of beautiful experiences they had visiting the US, most often to New York, Las Vegas, and various parts of California.

 One of the parishioners was excited to share his story of having his wedding vows renewed several years ago performed by an Elvis Presley impersonator at a chapel in Las Vegas.

-The pride the English express about living in Cornwall is evidenced in each person we’ve met.
-One of the gentlemen, a gentleman indeed, walked me over to the plaque on the wall commemorating Captain William Bligh, proud for the bit of history bestowed upon this community and church.
+The pride the English express about living in Cornwall, is evidenced in each person we’ve met.
+One of the gentlemen, a gentleman indeed, walked me over to the plaque on the wall commemorating Captain William Bligh, proud of the bit of history bestowed upon this community and church.

-He explained that the famous Captain was buried in the church’s cemetery but he wasn’t exactly sure where the headstone was placed in his honor.
-We’d have loved to read his headstone but there were literally hundreds of headstones and it would have taken hours for us to find it.
+He explained that the famous Captain was buried in the church’s cemetery, but he wasn’t exactly sure where the headstone was placed in his honor.
+We’d have loved to read his tombstone, but there were hundreds of headstones, and it would have taken hours for us to find it.

-The grass in the cemetery was thick and the underlying soil was uneven making such a trek a tripping hazard.
-However, Bligh actually died in London where his official burial monument is located.
-Below is the photo of his tomb.
+The grass in the cemetery was thick, and the underlying soil was uneven, making such a trek a tripping hazard.
+However, Bligh died in London, where his official burial monument is located.
+Below is a photo of his tomb.

 From this site: